 ME . . . relaxing just before sunset on the south shore of Lake Superior . . .on the “U.P.”
 This was the first night of a cross-continent adventure.

-Although Campbellford is now my home, I’m originally from St. Catharines in the Niagara Region.
-However, from there to here wasn’t a direct route.
-Along the way I made stops at various points in Northwestern Ontario, Labrador, and then back to Niagara for a few years.
-From 30+ years ago to the present though, I’ve lived alongside the Trent Severn Waterway.
+While Campbellford is now my home, I’m originally from St. Catharines (in the Niagara Region).
+Along the way, I made stops at various points in Northwestern Ontario, Labrador, and then back to Niagara for a few years.
+From 1988 to the present, I’ve lived alongside the Trent Severn Waterway.

 My grandfather was my first inspiration in photography.
-While my dad and many other parents had some form of a camera—necessary to capture family events and holidays—my grandfather was “into” photography.
+While my dad and many other parents had some form of 35mm camera—mandatory for capturing family events and holidays—my grandfather was “into” photography.
 He would go out and take pictures “just because”.
 Grandpa spent time in darkrooms, tried different cameras, had hundreds and hundreds of slides and prints.
 He showed me what a contact sheet was.
-Unfortunately, just as I started with my own camera he passed away.
-But at least he got me started.
+Unfortunately, just as I got started with one of his older cameras, he passed away.
+But at least he passed along the bug.

-Throughout the years, I shot a lot of photos on film and digital gear.
+Throughout the years, I shot a lot of photos with various film and digital gear.
 When I was a bush pilot in northern Canada, I always traveled with two things; a fishing pole and my manual Mamiya SLR.
-(I managed to capture some really interesting shots in northern Labrador, some at the very same locations my grandfather worked at when he first immigrated to Canada!)
-Many years later, I realized that I had a decent eye and my interest was drifting towards “serious” photography.
-Fortunately, technology—digital photography, YouTube “how to” videos, Facebook groups, a “drone”, and maturity—helped focus my growing interest.
+Many, many years later, I realized that I had a decent eye and my interest was veering towards “serious” photography.